laurilopes/api_docs/v1/documentation/resources/petitions/signatures.md

             "messages": ["No signature data received."]
        }

-_A public API key, timestamp, and request signature are required parameters on all requests, so they are implicit in the tables and examples._
+_Note: A public API key, timestamp, endpoint, and request signature are required parameters on all requests, and have been omitted from the tables and examples above._